-Blue river: North Saskatchewan's new hue formed by drought, dam release and algae carpets | CBC News
+Why the North Saskatchewan River has gone from brown to blue | CBC News

 "A lot more people realize, it's actually pretty cool — the river valley — and that you can actually do things in the river," he said.

-"You don't have to just sort of stand on the bank and go, 'Yuck, that's terrible looking.'
+"You don't have to just sort of stand on the bank and go, 'Yuck, that's terrible-looking.'
 And in fact, the quality of the water in the river is quite, quite nice."

 Comments